 R. A. Long Historical

 On January 13th, Tim Sullivan (President, R.A.
-Long Historical Society) and I traveled to Columbus, Kansas to meet with the City Council.
+Long Historical Society 2006 to 2014) and I traveled to Columbus, Kansas to meet with the City Council.

 Tim showed the DVD “Ours to Give.”
 It is amazing to think how the worlds largest lumber company got it’s start in this little town.